fritzy/ape-ecs/docs/Entity.md

 });
 ```

-Setting a label makes the `Component` instance accessible as a property of the `Entity`.
+Setting a key makes the `Component` instance accessible as a property of the `Entity`.

 💭 It can sometimes be useful to set a custom id for an `Entity`, but there may not be a valid usecase for a new `Component`.
 You should generally only specify the `id` in `addComponent` if you're restoring a previous `Component` from `getObject`.